Oceanware/django-utilities/deploy-to-heroku.md

 ~~~~~
 python-decouple # for managing environment variables
-django-heroku   # To setup your django settings ready for the heroku environment
+django-on-heroku   # To setup your django settings ready for the heroku environment
 whitenoise      # To manage static files
 dj-database-url # To parse the heroku's Postgres DB url
 gunicorn        # To server your django project